-In 2007, I removed the coins from my NGC registry set after three years of being the number one ranked set in its category, and receiving NGC's Best Classic Set award in 2005.
-As of March 2009, the registry set is still the second most viewed set out of over 10,000 sets even though the coins were removed over a year ago.
-The fact that the set has remained near the top over a year after removing all the coins shows just how popular the double eagle is among collectors.
-Being both large and gold, the double eagle will always be one of my favorites.
+In 2008, I removed the coins from my NGC registry set.
+As of 2014, the registry set is still the third most viewed set out of over 10,000 sets even though the coins were removed a number of years ago.
+The fact that the set has remained near the top after all these years shows just how popular the double eagle is among collectors.

-But it's the stories I want to know.
-The history and stories surrounding the coins is what makes this hobby interesting.
-The desire to share these stories and other information is what led me to create this website and related blogs.
-I have written articles in the past for various numismatic publications and websites (see example), but I prefer to post the articles here because I like the feedback I receive, both good and bad, that I do not receive when I publish elsewhere.
-When I publish an opinion, I don't expect everyone to agree with my viewpoint and I like the debate.
-When I publish historical stories, I do my best to document sources so that you can investigate the facts yourself.
+But it's also the numismatic stories that interest me.
+The history and stories surrounding coins is what makes this hobby interesting.
+The desire to share some of these stories and other information is what led me to create this website.
+I have written articles in the past for various numismatic publications and websites (see example), but I prefer to post the articles here because I like the immediate feedback I receive.

 I am not a coin dealer, CEO, doctor, lawyer, or professional athlete.
 Like Mr. Pittmann before me, I work a normal job and my days are spent amongst a sea of cubicles that are all just like mine.
 To me coin collecting is a hobby and a passion.
 It is something to be enjoyed and to help me relax.
 What it is not is a job.